 First, check fear at the door.
-Since I read Dune as a kid I’ve had a litany against fear, used for dealing with more serious issues growing up but also it made dealing with fear of failure, a lot easier actaully.
+Since I read Dune as a kid I’ve had a Litany Against Fear, used for dealing with more serious issues growing up but also it made dealing with fear of failure, a lot easier actually.

 Fear is the mind-killer.

 I face my fear.